vmanivasagam/YOLOObjectDetection/README.md

 ## Credits:

-The codebase that I have referred is under https://github.com/thtrieu/darkflow.
-Thank you to the repo's author!
+The codebase that I have built this repo is under https://github.com/thtrieu/darkflow.
+Thank you to the original repo's author!

 ## Intro